 Then you look at grains and you change to whole wheat from regular white wheat.
 And you switch to turbinado sugar from white sugar because it’s healthier.
 You also begin eating more fresh fruits and vegetables because they are healthy too.
 Then you start learning about healthy fats and start to consume those.

-Then you read information that says that wheat is bad to eat unless it’s either sprouted or soaked.
+Then you read the information that says that wheat is bad to eat unless it’s either sprouted or soaked.
 So you begin soaking and sprouting.
-Until you read information that gluten is bad for your health.
-So you go gluten free.
-Until you read that all grains are bad for your health and will cause cancer and obesity, so in desperation you give up all grains completely!
+Until you read the information that gluten is bad for your health.
+So you go gluten-free.
+Until you read that all grains are bad for your health and will cause cancer and obesity, in desperation, you give up all grains completely!

 Pesticides and GMOs

-Then you find out that regular, store bought produce contains too many pesticides, so it’s best to buy organic.
-But be careful for GMOs.
+Then you find out that regular, store-bought produce contains too many pesticides, so it’s best to buy organic.
+But be careful with GMOs.
 Oh, and avoid cruciferous vegetables because they can affect the thyroid.
-Oh, and nightshade veggies are out too, because they can cause inflammation!
+Oh, and nightshade veggies are out too because they can cause inflammation!

-Nuts are out, unless you soak and dry them first….but even then, nuts can cause problems.
+Nuts are out unless you soak and dry them first….but even then, nuts can cause problems.
 There are nut allergies to worry about.
-And skip the peanuts all together because they contain aflatoxins.
+And skip the peanuts altogether because they contain aflatoxins.

 And now you need to think about your meat.
-You can’t buy store bought because those animals are kept in horrible living conditions, fed both GMO soy and corn, given steroids and antibiotics.
+You can’t buy store-bought because those animals are kept in horrible living conditions, fed both GMO soy and corn and given steroids and antibiotics.
 And there might be some kind of pink slime….at least in the ground beef.
 Eeeewwwww!
-So you absolutely MUST find pasture raised, grass fed meat and eggs.
+So you absolutely MUST find pasture-raised, grass-fed meat and eggs.
 And they can’t have been fed any GMO soy or corn….ever.

 What about meat?

 So you decide that meat is the way to go.
-But then again, you discover that killing animals is just plain wrong and maybe due to your conscious you should consider becoming a vegetarian, because it’s okay to eat eggs….as long as they are pasture raised.
-And you can drink milk and eat dairy product….organic of course.
+But then again, you discover that killing animals is just plain wrong and maybe due to your conscious you should consider becoming a vegetarian because it’s okay to eat eggs….as long as they are pasture raised.
+And you can drink milk and eat dairy products….organic of course.

 Except that it is just wrong to drink milk and eat dairy.
 Only baby cows do that!
 You hear that drinking milk and eating dairy is going to make you sick!
 Then you discover that experts say that the good fats you’ve been eating are really bad.
 They will cause heart disease and kill you.
-And eggs are way to high in cholesterol which will cause you to have heart disease as well.
+And eggs will lead to high cholesterol which will cause you to have heart disease as well.
 So now those are out!

 Then you discover that you shouldn’t really eat any sweeteners.
-Even fruit is bad because any sugar is just downright dangerous and can lead to obesity and diabetes.
+Even fruit is bad because any kind of sugar is just downright dangerous and can lead to obesity and diabetes.

 AArrrrrrggggghhhh!
 Now you are positively obsessed with every meal and every bite!
 And frustrated at what to eat, because according to some expert somewhere, it’s bad for your health and going to cause you to have more than one chronic illness!

-When trying to eat healthier, remember these simple things
+When trying to eat healthier, remember these things

 Limit processed foods